-Specialization in Advanced Special Education Practices Specialization in Assistive Technology Used by Persons with Visual Impairments Specialization in Behavior Analysis Specialization in Learning Behavior Specialist I
+- Advanced Special Education Practices

+- Assistive Technology Used by Persons with Visual Impairments

+- Behavior Analysis

+- Learning Behavior Specialist I

-Specialization in Orientation and Mobility Specialization in Vision Rehabilitation Therapy Specialization in Visual Impairments
+- Orientation and Mobility

+- Vision Rehabilitation Therapy

+- Visual Impairments

 The specializations in Advanced Special Education Practices is designed to serve the needs of individuals who are seeking to gain additional competencies and/or endorsements.
 See the individual program descriptions for information about requirements for these programs.